WPP's Sorrell to take on rebels as pay row rolls on

 Analysts said Sorrell was well regarded by investors and deserved to be paid on a par with U.S. rivals, but they said the 60 percent rise had come at a bad time with the issue of executive pay so prominent.

-John Wren, the chief executive of the world’s second largest ad group Omnicom (OMC.N), was paid $15.4 million in 2011.
+John Wren, the chief executive of the world’s second largest ad group Omnicom, was paid $15.4 million in 2011.